bitsharescrude/bitshares-naira-terms/README.md

 [Last revised: 26th DECEMBER 2021]

 This User agreement is between you (referenced herein as “you” or with “your”) and CRUDE (reference to as "owner" or "CRUDE.ASSET").
 CRUDE is part of a private BitShares-based decentralized asset owned and operated by a private Organisation.
-CRUDE is a part time merchant teller service that allows for direct exchange of digital goods traded in the BitShares ecosystem.
+CRUDE is a decentralised exchange that uses the liquidity pool protocol on the BitShares ecosystem.
 By using any of the services made available by CRUDE through the bitshares platform (together, the “Services”).
 By registering for a Bitshares Dex account (“Account”) or using any of the Services, you agree that you have read, understood and accept all of the terms and conditions contained in this Terms of Use agreement (the or these “Terms”).

 PLEASE READ THESE TERMS CAREFULLY AS THEY GOVERN YOUR USE OF THE SERVICES.
 AS WITH ANY ASSET, THE VALUE OF DIGITAL CURRENCIES CAN GO UP OR DOWN AND THERE CAN BE A SUBSTANTIAL RISK THAT YOU WILL LOSE MONEY BUYING, SELLING, HOLDING, OR INVESTING IN DIGITAL CURRENCIES.
 BY USING THE SERVICES YOU ACKNOWLEDGE AND AGREE THAT YOU ARE AWARE OF THE RISKS ASSOCIATED WITH TRANSACTING IN DIGITAL CURRENCIES THAT YOU ASSUME ALL RISKS WITH RESPECT TO YOUR USE OF THE SERVICES AND TRADING IN DIGITAL CURRENCIES AND CRUDE IS NOT RESPONSIBLE OR LIABLE FOR ANY SUCH RISKS OR ADVERSE OUTCOMES.